Experienced Car Accident Attorneys in Minneapolis

 If so, you need an experienced Minneapolis car accident lawyer on your side from the start.

-Let's face it.
-You shouldn't have to spend your time wondering if you filed the right paperwork or if the insurance company is paying you enough for your personal injury case.
+Let's face it; you shouldn't have to spend your time wondering if you filed the right paperwork or if the insurance company is paying you enough for your personal injury case.
 That's our job.
 We want to take the legal burdens off your shoulders, so you can focus on your recovery and on rebuilding your life.

 At Nicolet Law Accident & Injury Lawyers, we know the tactics insurance adjusters use to reduce claims.
 And we fight those tactics every step of the way.
-Our attorneys build a solid case for our clients, so they can obtain maximum compensation.
+Our attorneys build a solid case for our clients so that they can obtain maximum compensation.
 We do this because we believe that you shouldn't have to shoulder unnecessary financial burdens because of someone else's negligence.

-To better assist you during this time, we offer FREE initial consultations and reviews, so you can get the answers you need - and deserve.
+To better assist you during this time, we offer free initial consultations and reviews, so you can get the answers you need—and deserve.
 We also work on a contingency basis, so hiring us means no upfront costs.
 Let us help you after a serious Minneapolis car accident.
 Call us today to learn how we can help you.

 - Minneapolis Car Accident FAQs

-- Protecting Minneapolis Car Accident Victims
+- Protecting Minneapolis Auto Accident Victims

 - Your Life Is Not A Statistic Or A Line Item